-Estes is now more than 13,350 employees strong and boasts a fleet of over 27,000 tractors and trailers.
+Estes is now almost 16,000 employees strong and boasts a fleet of over 30,000 tractors and trailers.
 With a network of over 200 terminals, we provide local expertise that extends to all 50 states including Alaska and Hawaii, as well as the Caribbean.

 Through our Mexico affiliate Almex, and our close affiliation with TST Overland Express in Canada, Estes provides high-quality comprehensive coverage to all of North America.
 And our extensive network of air, ocean and ground services through subsidiary Estes Forwarding Worldwide LLC means we can ship to virtually any destination on the globe.

 What started as one man with a used Chevy truck in rural Southside Virginia has grown into a nationwide comprehensive and technologically advanced transportation company with a worldwide reach.
 Continuous improvement in performance, service and equipment has created a legacy of customer loyalty that has driven more than eight decades of success and intelligent expansion.